Niyati1123/Niyati1123/README.md

 ### Notable Impact:

+  * Research paper on "IBD Subtyping" published in SAGE TAG Journal
   * Oral presentation at ECCO Summit 2025 on IBD subtypes
   * Published abstract in Journal of Crohn’s and Colitis
   * Optimized sequencing workflows to improve efficiency